Day trips are a great way to explore multiple destinations without changing accommodations. Just hop on a train or join a guided excursion.

-Spare cash, credit cards, debit card if need more cash
+Spare cash, credit cards, and debit card if you need more cash

 I always recommend carrying some cash with you when you travel.
 Make a stop at a cash machine if you need to and withdraw some additional funds in the local currency.

 Cash is handy for small purchases like an occasional coffee or a cheesy souvenir.
 You may also run into times when credit card readers won’t cooperate.